 6.2B.3.1.2.1 A-MPRIM3 for NS_04 to meet -13 dBm / 1MHz

-A-MPR in this clause is relative to 26 dBm for a power class 2 Cell Group.
-The same A-MPR is used relative to 23 dBm for a power class 3 Cell Group.
+A-MPR is relative to 26 dBm for a power class 2 Cell Group to support PC1.5 and PC2 EN-DC UE.
+The same A-MPR is used relative to 23 dBm for a power class 3 Cell Group to support PC2 and PC3 EN-DC UE.
+The detail A-MPR values are decided based on the modified MPR behaviour in in Annex H.1.
 For the UE is configured with allocation configurations Case A or Case C (defined in Clause 6.2B.3.2.1), the allowed maximum output power reduction for IM3s applied to transmission on the MCG and the SCG with non-contiguous resource allocation is defined as follows:

 A-MPRIM3 = MA